 Finding the right property investment

-The right deal can make or break an investment.
-While you don't necessarily need to find the lowest price, you need to buy a property at a price that allows you to get a good return on investment.
+The deal can make or break an investment.
+While you don't necessarily need to find the lowest price, you will need to buy a property at a price that allows you to get a good return on investment.

 People usually turn to sites like Zillow (NASDAQ: Z) (NASDAQ: ZG) or LoopNet (NASDAQ: LOOP) when they start their investment property search.
 While you may be able to find some good opportunities on these sites, the best real estate investments are purchased before they even make it to those sites.

 Building a network of investors and real estate agents is the most effective way to find the best investment properties.
-Since active investors are always looking for a great opportunity, a real estate agent or other investor will present the opportunity to their network before putting it on the market.
+Since active investors are always looking for a great opportunity, a real estate agent or another investor will present the opportunity to their network before putting it on the market.
 Great multifamily investments are almost always sold this way.